 Post Fall Management

 WSHA has developed evidence-based tools to support Post Fall Management.
-The Post Fall Huddle Assessment Tool supports hospital staff, patients and their family in a safe learning environment to understand why a fall occurred, determine the risk factors that caused the fall and assess patient injury.
+The Post Fall Huddle Tool supports hospital staff, patients, and their family in a safe learning environment to understand why a fall occurred, determine the risk factors that caused the fall and to assess patient injury.
 Additionally, the WSHA Post Fall Audit Tool evaluates the effectiveness of the Post Fall Huddle and provides hospital leadership feedback on the effectiveness and reliability of the process as well as opportunities to

 QBS Falls Form 2022 Updated 7/15/2022